HIPAA PRIVACY NOTICE

 To summarize, this notice provides you with the following important information:

 - How we may use and disclose your identifiable health information

 - Your privacy rights in your identifiable health information

 - Our obligations concerning the use and disclosure of your identifiable health information

 The terms of this notice apply to all records containing your identifiable health information that are created or retained by us.
 We reserve the right to revise or amend our notice of privacy practices.
 Any revision or amendment to this notice will be effective for all of your records we have created or maintained in the past, and for any of your records we may create or maintain in the future.
 Our organization will post a copy of our current notice in our offices in a prominent location, and you may request a copy of our most current notice at any time.

-B. IF YOU HAVE QUESTIONS ABOUT THIS NOTICE, PLEASE CONTACT NAMS USING THE CONTACT US PAGE OF THIS WEB SITE OR THE CONTACT INFORMATION LISTED AT THE TOP OF THIS PAGE.
+B. IF YOU HAVE QUESTIONS ABOUT THIS NOTICE, PLEASE CONTACT REGIONAL HOME CARE USING THE CONTACT INFORMATION FOUND ON THIS SITE OR CALL 978-840-0113.

 C. WE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION IN THE FOLLOWING WAYS